This post may contain affiliate links. Please read our disclosure policy.

 You can freeze this sandwich bread for up to 3 months.
 It can be frozen as a full loaf or in slices.
 Freezing in slices allows it to thaw more quickly, plus you can use exactly what you need.

-🥪 Where To Use It
+🥪 Where to Use It

 This homemade sandwich bread can be used to prepare: